 Decide Early On Where to Stay

-There are plenty of accommodation options to choose from for those vacationers in Auckland.
+There are plenty of cheap accommodation options to choose from for those vacationers in Auckland.
 The cheapest will be those dorm type that range from 20-40NZD, while getting a private double room will cost around 60-90NZD.

 Outside the city center, you will find homestay hostels that also offer workshops and volunteering opportunities.
 There are also budget hotels in the city where you can get a private room for between 65-100NZD per night, but hotels outside the city can go as cheap as 40NZD per night.